taylorjcolaizzi/salesman-taylorjcolaizzi/README.md

 Please check out files citiesxx.pdf to see my world plots and files anxx.png to see my annealing schedules.

 Current best results with simulated annealing: I'm just running this on Rivanna with 16 Gb of memory and 10 CPU cores.
+However, Rivanna says it has access to 40 cores when I only specified 10 in the open on demand.

 | filename | original length (km) | nearest neighbor (km) | simulated annealing (km) | time (s) |
 | --- | --- | --- | --- | --- |